SamSweet04/SamSweet04/README.md

 <center>

-### Hi there 👋!
-I'm a second-year student at KBTU, SITE in Kazakhstan with interest in becoming a full-stack web developer and exploring the field of cybersecurity.
-Looking forward to connecting with like-minded individuals and learning from the vast community on GitHub.
+## Hi there 👋!
+I'm interested in becoming a full-stack web developer and exploring the field of cybersecurity.
+## Looking forward to connecting with like-minded individuals and learning from the vast community on GitHub.

 </center>